Pond Hockey

 Pond Hockey is a 2008 American documentary film, directed by Tommy Haines, and produced by Northland Films.
 The film is an examination of the changing culture of pond hockey.

 Synopsis

-Director Tommy Haines and his Minnesota crew chronicle the changing culture of hockey through interviews with Wayne Gretzky, Neal Broten, Sidney Crosby, and local rinkrats, interwoven with the story of the first ever U.S. Pond Hockey Championships.
-The tournament was composed of 100 teams; the film follows two of these teams: The Federal League Allstars and Sofa King Lazy.
+Director Tommy Haines and his Minnesota crew chronicle the changing culture of hockey through interviews with Wayne Gretzky, Neal Broten, Sidney Crosby, and local rinkrats, interwoven with the story of the first U.S. Pond Hockey Championships.
+The tournament was composed of 100 teams; the film follows two of these teams: the Federal League Allstars and Sofa King Lazy.

 Critical reception

 Pond Hockey showed at several North American film festivals and ultimately aired nationally on the NHL Network.
 The film was hailed as the "best and purest hockey movie ever" by ESPN's John Buccigross and one of Indiewire's "10 Great Sports Docs".
 The film was also included in the New York Times coverage of outdoor hockey's article "N.H.L.
 Ties Its Brand to Great Outdoors".